AndreBaltazar8/ablac/docs/programmable-builds.md

 JNI/Kotlin/Gradle integration and request an Android NDK shared library.
 A WASM/MVC extension should use the same facilities to request a browser module and generate its host adapter.
 Neither workflow belongs in `ablac` itself.

+`#import("abla/build")` is the first ordinary library façade over these compiler services.
+Its `buildProgram` and `exportFunction` helpers contain no platform policy; Android and browser extensions can wrap or replace them with their own typed descriptors and generated artifacts.